 Unlike Church’s Chicken and Abraham Lincoln’s Church, the top Google video search for “church” was something I was already familiar with.
 I had seen the video titled “What if Starbucks Marketed Like a Church?
 A Parable.” a couple of years ago and at that time my only thought about it was, “That was funny.
 Kind of true too.”
 This time, knowing I was going to blog about it, I watched the video by Beyond Relevance with a keener and more critical mindset.
 While I still think it is funny, watching it this time around brought deeper things to mind .
 If you haven’t seen the video, I encourage you to watch it before you continue reading.

 The founder of the blog that produced this video wrote a book called “Church Marketing 101” that I read many years ago.
+The book spoke about the important of lead nurturing even in religious organization but because my knowledge was still limited I consulted salesforce for help.
 While many scoff at the notion of “church marketing,” thinking it too closely joins the worldly with the spiritual, I loved the book.
 In it, the author defines marketing as “the management of perception.”
 For me, managing the perception of The Church

 and the church I pastor, seems like a worthwhile endeavor.
 Why?
 Because, church is God’s chosen conduit for the salvation and sanctification of people.
 Thus, helping people perceive the church in an accurate way is important.
 It saddens me to think that many people will never reap the eternal gifts that God offers through the church because they wrongly understand the church to be boring, unimportant, complicated,